visahaarala/starchivore/README.md

 Only foods with scientific name, raw, and fiber > 0 are included.
 Plus all the seeds (not raw in the Fineli database).

-Website written with vanilla html, css & javascript.
-Data manipulation written with typescript.
+Website in vanilla html, css & javascript.
+Data manipulation in typescript.
 Deployed at Vercel.

 Source of data is Peruspaketti 1